rainmanh/jumpscale_core8/docs/AYS/Definitions/6-Parents-Childs.md

 This defines the location in the AYS repo file system (visualization) but also a child/parent relationship, e.g. an app living inside a node.

-Child services also inherit their parents executor defined in `getExecutor` by default.
+Child services also inherit their parent's executor defined in `getExecutor` by default.

 Example of parents in `schema.hrd`: